“If the police didn’t see me commit a crime, they can’t arrest me.”

 Occasionally there is a situation with no direct evidence, but there are circumstances that point to the culpability of a particular person.
 Imagine there is a store that is about to close, with only one patron inside.
 The owner notices this customer and observes that the customer is acting suspiciously.
 The owner goes to the back of the store to retrieve something, and when he comes back he sees that the suspicious person is gone.
 However, they are not the only thing missing- much of this store’s merchandise went with them as well.
 While the store owner did not witness the transgression with his own eyes, he can provide a description of the perpetrator when he makes the report.
 Considering there was only one patron in the store when the owner went in the back, and the owner had locked up after discovering a crime had been committed, it seems likely this person was the culprit.
 That is one more example of where police did not see the crime but can certainly arrest the offender later.

 Then there are times when there can be a combination of direct and indirect evidence.
 I will never forget, years ago, there was a client who had allegedly hit a bicyclist with his car.
-This individual chose not to do the right thing, which would have been to stop, call for help, and remain at the scene to provide your information.
+This individual chose not to do the right thing, which would have been to stop, call for help, and remain at the scene to provide her with information.
 In Indiana, it is illegal to flee the scene of an accident, and an investigation ensued.
 The police observed the paint on the bike and took notice of the specific type and color.
 A few days later in that same neighborhood where the accident had taken place, police discover a car that fit the victim’s description, with paint transfer the same color and type as the bike.
 They do an investigation and later, the person is charged with the crime.